 While my job is to help people find and treat mold issues in their homes it is more than a job to me.
 It is very personal.
 My youngest daughter is mold sensitive and becomes sick from any exposure to mold.
 When people hear about my situation, they often ask what I do to deal with mold exposure in my own home.
-The beginning of the New Year always inspires deep cleaning and health resolutions, I want to encourage you to resolve to keep mold under control in your home.
 Get started with these 5 things that I do in my own home.

 1) Dry Fog with HavenFog™ Once a Year.